In 2021, the department refreshed its pool of suitably qualified chairpersons appointed to chair CCCs of specifics projects in NSW.

 Michael Silver has extensive local government experience having spent 44 years working for Gunnedah local government authorities, most recently as Planning & Environment Director with Gunnedah Shire Council, overseeing the building, planning and environmental fields.
 Michael now runs his own community planning and project management consultancy.
 He is currently the independent chair of the Western Slopes Pipeline CCC and was previously Gunnedah Council's representative on the Watermark Coal Project and Caroona Coal Project CCCs.
 His experience with highly sensitive community issues has him well placed to deal with community concerns and achieve negotiated acceptable outcomes for all parties.

 John Turner is a qualified solicitor who has served in the NSW Legislative Assembly as both Member for Myall Lakes and the Deputy Speaker of the House.
-He has been an alderman and Deputy Mayor of Greater Cessnock Council.
-He has extensive experience in CCCs having chaired nine in the past four years, including Boggabri Coal Mine, Maules Creek Coal Mine and Karuah East Quarry.
-Mr Turner is currently the Acting Chair of Regional Development Australia (Hunter) part of a national network of committees that has been established by the Federal Government to bring together all levels of government to enhance the development of Australia's regions.
+He has been an Alderman and Deputy Mayor of Greater Cessnock Council.
+He has extensive experience in CCCs having chaired ten in the past, including Bulga Coal, Cabbage Tree Road Sand Quarry and Maules Creek Coal Mine.
+Mr Turner also has served on NSW committees looking in to intermodal transport hubs in rural and regional NSW and re-writing the Local Government Act.
+He has also served as the Administrator of MidCoast Council following council amalgamations in NSW.
+Currently he is chair of Regional Development Australia-Hunter, part of a national network of committees set up by the Federal Government to enhance regional development throughout Australia.

 Darryl Watkins is a leading communication and engagement specialist.
 As an Adviser to both State and Commonwealth Ministers and in his current role as Executive Director of specialist communication and engagement company KJA, Darryl delivers solutions for high profile and contentious projects.
 Darryl works with the community and government to provide solutions for issues management, stakeholder engagement and community relations.
 Darryl has applied his unique mix of skills and experience to projects involving sensitive environmental issues as well as balancing commercial considerations with community impacts.